Statistical Literacy Papers

 01 Reinventing Business Statistics: Statistical Literacy for Managers by Milo Schield.
 MBAA-Chicago 6up

-New Papers Listed in 2012 (By month added)
+New Papers Listed in 2012 (By month added.
+Year is when paper was published)

 10 How Economic and Social Statistics became the Stepchildren of the Profession by Othmar Winkler, ASA.